ribasco/async-gamequery-lib/README.md

 Installation
 ------------

-Depending on which modules you need, just add the following dependencies to your maven pom.xml.
+Just add the following dependencies to your maven pom.xml.
+Only include the modules you need.

 **Valve Master Server Query Protocol**